Narrative Structure: The Hero’s Journey

 6. Tests, Allies, and Enemies

-The hero faces a series of tests in the unknown world, getting to grips with how it works while meeting allies and enemies alike.
+The hero faces a series of tests in the unknown world, getting to grips with how this new world works while meeting allies and enemies alike.

 7. The Approach